 - Been deemed an eligible LEA as reflected by a minimum U.S. Census Bureau estimated poverty count of 10 and poverty rate greater than 2%; and,

 - Applied for funds on CARS no later than March 31, 2020*; and,

 - Submitted the Local Control and Accountability Plan (LCAP) Federal Addendum no later than March 31, 2020*

 ESSER I fund allocations for new or significantly expanding charter schools in FY 2020–21 are based on their share of funding received under Title I, Part A in FY 2020–21.
 To have an FY 2020–21 Title I, Part A allocation, the charter school must have:

 - Been deemed an eligible LEA as reflected by a minimum Free and Reduced Price Meals (FRPM) count of 34 and poverty rate greater than 2% as of October 7, 2020; and,

 - Applied for funds on CARS no later than March 31, 2021; and,

 - Submitted the LCAP Federal Addendum no later than March 31, 2021

 The first apportionment in September 2020 apportioned 25% of the total preliminary allocation.
-Subsequent apportionments will allot 25% of the allocation plus expenditures reported and minus amounts previously paid, up to the full amount of the allocation for ESSER.
-The second apportionment was distributed in late December.
+Subsequent apportionments allotted 25% of the allocation plus expenditures reported and minus amounts previously paid, up to the full amount of the allocation for ESSER I. The second apportionment was distributed in late December 2020.

-The federal requirements found in the CARES Act require that the ESSER Fund and the GEER Fund be subject to the Uniform Grants Guidance.
-Please refer to ESSER/GEER Capital Expenditures for more information and the pre-approval application.
+The federal requirements found in the CARES Act require that the ESSER I Fund and the GEER I Fund be subject to the Uniform Grants Guidance program management regulations Those regulations contain a requirement that capital expenditures greater than $5,000 have prior written approval.
+Please refer to the Federal Stimulus Funding web page Capital Expenditures section for more information and the pre-approval application.